poppinss/utils/README.md

 - It is safe from JSON poisoning vulnerability.
 - You can define expiry and purpose for the encoding.
 The `verify` method will respect these values.

 The message builder alone may seem useless, since anyone can decode the object and change its expiry or purpose.
-However, you can generate an hash of the stringified object and verify for tampering by validating the hash.
+However, you can generate an hash of the stringified object and verify the tampering by validating the hash.
 This is what AdonisJS does for cookies.

 ```ts
 import { MessageBuilder } from '@poppinss/utils/build/helpers'

 const builder = new MessageBuilder()
 const encoded = builder.build({ username: 'virk' }, '1 hour', 'login')
 ```